DrBrundige/record_reviews/README.md

-# dashboard
+# Record Reviews
-Dashboard is a Python app that runs Flask and a MySQL database.
+Record Reviews is a Python app that runs Flask and a MySQL database.
+It heavily relies on the Spotify API.
 It is formatted in Bootstrap and my own CSS.
 Its features include:

 **Login Screen**
 A standard login screen.
 Uses BCrypt to verify password and backend validations.
-Users who attempt to view dashboard without logging in are booted back to this screen.
+Users may access the site without logging in but may not write reviews

-**Dashboard**
+**Home Page**
-The dashboard screen monitors the activity of another given program, for my purposes I used a mule.
-The header displays whether all mules in the past twenty-four hours have run successfully.
-The Latest Mules column displays the time, success, and name of the twelve most recently run mules.
-The Latest Reports column displays number successes and failures in the past eight and twenty-four hours.
+Displays the twelve most popular records according to the Spotify API.

-**Custom Report**
+**Show Record**
-Custom Report allows users with permission level 2 or above to view latest mules or reports for a custom time frame.
-Custom Query allows users with permission level 8 or above to directly query the database.
+Page for an individual record.
+Displays name, primary artist, and album artwork.
+Users may review the record from here.
+Displays other user's reviews and the average score of all reviews.

-**Admin Panel**
+**Other Features**
-Admin Panel allows users to view the names and permission levels of other users.
-Users with permission level 9 can create new users as well.
+User page - displays all reviews from a given user.
+Search - most pages have a section where users can search for records by name.
+Show Review - displays full text of an individual review.
+Other users can like the review, and the author can delete it.
+No Album - displays when the URI for a nonexistent album into the route.